How do I sign up?

 What if I just want to give a one time gift?

 We certainly appreciate every donation we receive!
-However, the folks who committed to the fund for sustaining podrishioners did so with the understanding that their extra gift would be an incentive for people to sign up for a regular giving schedule.
-So unfortunately, we can’t “count” you as a sustaining podrishioner unless you establish a donation schedule.
+Though, unfortunately we can’t count you as a Sustaining Podrishioner unless you establish a donation schedule.
 (You might consider breaking your gift into smaller monthly contributions, however.)

 Will I have to register to give through your web site?